cj-mills/christianjmills/_posts/2021-7-30-Barracuda-PoseNet-Tutorial-V2-6.md

 ### Create `BuildPartList` Method

+This is where we will build the list of potential starting key points that be passed to the `DecodePose` method.

-Much like the `DecodeSinglePose` method, we will iterate through the entire heatmap Tensor.
+Much like the `DecodeSinglePose` method, we need to iterate through the entire heatmap Tensor.
 This time, we will only consider heatmap indices with a value above the provided score threshold.
 When we get to an index with a value that meets this threshold, we will call the `ScoreIsMaximumInLocalWindow` method to confirm that it is the highest score in its local area.

-The heatmap indices with the highest local score will be added to a `Keypoint` `List`.
-This list will be used to determine the starting key points will be passed to the `DecodePose` method.
+The heatmap indices with the highest local score will be added to a `Keypoint` [`List`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=net-5.0).

 ```c#
 /// <summary>